 The Great Awakening

 While Enlightenment philosophers were disproportionately represented among the Founders and in Masonic Lodges, and Enlightenment politics is built into our Constitution, few Americans were attracted to Enlightenment religion.
 Traditional religion or religious indifference were far more common in the 18th century among farmers, craftsmen, shopkeepers, and slaves, and Christianity experienced revolutions of its own known collectively as the Great Awakening.
 Historians usually refer to the First and Second Great Awakenings in reference to big bursts in the 1730s-40’s and 1790’s-1850’s.
-The First took place mostly within the old Congregational denominations of New England while the Second was associated with tent revivals and missionaries around the country and launched new denominations.
+The First took place mostly within the old Congregational denominations of New England and in Philadelphia, while the Second was associated with tent revivals and missionaries around the country and launched new denominations.

 But the most popular and dynamic of the new ministers was George Whitefield, who preached throughout the colonies outside of churches, in the streets.
 While Ben Franklin didn’t share Whitefield’s religious views, he appreciated the social role of religion in supporting society’s moral fabric and published Whitefield’s sermons, helping to trigger the Great Awakening.
 Others were less enamored, as suggested by the engraving below where two women named “hypocrisy” and “deceit” support Whitefield.
 The jester’s staff and monkey in the bottom right corner indicate that this artist viewed Great Awakening ministers like showmen in a carnival.

 But their theology was substantive.
 John Wesley, the English founder of Methodism, argued against predestination in favor of Arminianism, the idea that salvation came through good works.
 With its emphasis on free will and salvation, Methodism was the most popular denomination in America by 1830.
 Jonathan Edwards downplayed Arminianism and promoted the Calvinist idea of salvation coming through inner reflection and God’s Grace in “Sinners in the Hands of an Angry God: a Sermon” (1741).
 The upshot was that the Fire-and-Brimstone aspect of Puritan Jeremiads lived on, but Protestant Christianity opened itself up to all comers in the 18th and 19th centuries, becoming more heartfelt and user-friendly.
 In the upgraded Calvinism 2.0, new converts could be saved and evangelicals carried that message to followers of German and Dutch Reformed churches, Scottish “New-Side” Presbyterians, and Anglo-American Baptists and Methodists.
-The Greek root of the word evangelical is connected to the idea of good news, or bearer of good news.
+The Greek root of the word evangelical means good news, or bearer of good news.

 Why would Christians bestow so much coagulated milk on an infidel?
-Because, in spite of his own unorthodox faith, Jefferson’s consulting role on the First Amendment helped provide New England Baptists legal protection in a region where they otherwise might have been outlawed.
+Because, in spite of his own unorthodox faith, Jefferson’s consulting role on the First Amendment helped provide New England Baptists legal protection in a region where they might otherwise have been outlawed.
 It’s safe to say that scarcely a single reader viewing this textbook espouses religious beliefs that wouldn’t have been outlawed somewhere by somebody at some point in time.
 That’s why Jefferson and Madison thought that, far from hindering religion, separation of church and state would benefit religion in the long run.
 History provides an interesting perspective because today many people assume that supporters of church-state separation oppose religion when often they just oppose government involving itself in religion.
 Those are two very different things.
 Jefferson and Madison’s viewpoint “flips the script,” suggesting that it’s advantageous for religion — all religions in the long run — to disassociate from politics (not issues, necessarily, but from legal political grounding).

 Today’s church-state debates are a key part of our culture wars, especially those regarding the proper place of Christianity in public schools.
 “Separationists” argue that it has no place whatsoever and that any inclusion violates the First Amendment rights of non-Christians or Christians who don’t want the government in that part of their lives.
 It’s simple: keep religion out of the public sphere and keep it a private affair.
 As Jefferson put it, his neighbor’s religion neither “picked his pocket nor broke his leg.”
 No one wants to override the First Amendment altogether, but some Christians want to partially break down the church-state barrier and argue that the Constitution doesn’t actually say anything about separating church and state.
 Contrary to a popular misconception, the phrase separation of church and state isn’t in the Constitution.
 But it does come from a very reliable and important interpreter of the First Amendment: its virtual co-author Jefferson.
 Like the Cheshire cow farmers, another group of New England Baptists sent Jefferson a thank you letter for his role in establishing religious freedom.
 In his response, the Letter to the Danbury [Ct.]
 Baptists, the new president explained how the framers intended to separate church and state.
 What about the First Amendment’s primary author, James Madison?
-In this 1819 letter, Madison wrote that even Virginia’s clergy had benefited from “total separation of church and state.”
+In an 1819 letter, Madison wrote that even Virginia’s clergy had benefited from “total separation of church and state.”

 Finally, what’s most ironic about America’s church-state separation is that it inadvertently enabled religion to infuse politics more than in most countries.
 Permit me to explain.
 All denominations and ideas were free to thrive or die out in America’s free religious marketplace.
 The national government, at least — and states after the 14th Amendment — neither collected taxes for, favored nor outlawed any denomination.
 Diverse theologies flourished that could be widely interpreted, especially after the invention of steam-powered printing presses allowed for more sermons, pamphlets, and Bibles.
 In that uncensored marketplace, religion was (and is) used to argue both sides of political debates.
 For instance, Christianity was the primary ideological force behind both slavery and abolition.
 Liberals and conservatives employed Christianity to argue for and against Franklin Roosevelt’s New Deal in the 1930s.
 God rewards the rich in Prosperity Gospel while Jesus favors the poor through the Social Gospel.
 Political scientist James Morone points out that today’s evangelicals warn their flocks that to cast a “blue” (Democratic) vote would be a sin against the Almighty, while black churches bus their mostly Democratic congregations to voting booths.
 In the few Western countries even more religious than the U.S., such as Croatia and Ireland, virtually no one makes any connection whatsoever between religion and politics.
 Perhaps that’s because, in the long run, moral principles don’t sit well alongside the realities of political power, compromise, and expediency.

 While Christians and Enlightenment philosophers each had faith, the nature of their respective faiths differed.
 Christians emphasized faith in Scripture while philosophes put their faith in science, nature’s God, and secular progress (natural theologians bridged the gap between them).
 Evangelicals and Quakers mustered a more significant challenge to slavery than their Enlightenment counterparts despite attempts to abolish slavery during the French Revolution.
 Yet, most Christians didn’t challenge slavery either, at least in the 18th century.
 Nevertheless, Christians and philosophes both demanded religious liberty and they shared a disdain for political or religious leaders who claimed superiority over others by virtue of divine right.
-As such, neither accepted the basic premise of why the king of England, supported by the Church of England, had any inherent right to rule over the American colonies.
+As such, neither accepted the basic premise of why the British king, supported by the Church of England, had any inherent right to rule over the American colonies.

 Historian Nathan Hatch referred to this period in religious history as the democratization of American Christianity, implying that the increasingly democratic politics of the time paved the way for the growth of denominations.
 Still, it’s difficult to see which came first, the chicken or the egg, as far as democratic religion or democratic politics (having already discussed coffee, wine, and cheese in this chapter, I thought we’d toss in some chickens and eggs).
 Despite their different takes on reason and faith, Great Awakening Protestantism and Enlightenment politics reinforced each other as twin streams that fed into the American Revolution.
 Americans of both stripes understood what Jefferson and Franklin meant when they suggested that the motto for the new country’s Great Seal read: “Rebellion to Tyrants is Obedience to God.”
 It never caught on as the official motto but, in 1801, the Cheshire Baptists inscribed it in their Mammoth Cheese.